Proof Number Based Monte-Carlo Tree Search: PN-MCTS Algorithm

 Instead of using the proof or disproof numbers directly in the formula, this paper proposes that the (dis)proof numbers are used to determine a ranking amongst all the nodes.
 The ranking is similar to the one of PNS as explained in Section \ref{sec:PNS}.
 At an OR node the child node with the lowest proof number would get the best ranking because that is the node that would be selected in regular PNS.
 For example, if there are 30 child nodes, the one that would be picked according to PNS gets a rank of 1.
 At an AND-node, the node with the lowest disproof number is picked.
 The next best ranking node would be the node PNS would pick if the original best ranking node was not an option (so the second lowest (dis)proof number would get a ranking of 2, whereas the worst option would get 30 for this example).
 Ties are awarded the same rank.
 Finally, this rank can then be normalized to be in the range of [0, 1].

-Normalization allows the resulting value to be in a range that is similar to the values that might come out of the exploitation or exploration parts of the UCB1 formula.
-To normalize, the ranking (called $pnRank$ in the formula) is divided by the highest rank of any of the children.
-Finally, to control the influence of the addition, a parameter is added (called $C_{pn}$ in the formula).

-Putting all that together gives the following adjusted UCB1 formula, referred to as the UCT-PN formula:
+Normalization allows the resulting value to be in a range that is similar to the values that might come out of the exploitation or exploration parts of the UCB1 formula, in a manner that is also automatically adaptive to differences in the number of legal actions between different states.
+Our adjusted UCB1 formula, referred to as the UCT-PN formula looks as follows:

 \begin{scriptsize}

 \end{scriptsize}